fbpx ...

 Generational Differences in Video Streaming

-Generation Canceled SVOD in Last 6 Months Canceled Then Renewed in Last 6 Months
+Generation Cancelled SVOD in the Last 6 Months Cancelled Then Renewed in Last 6 Months

 Gen Z 57% 38%